snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/errors/index.md

 import TabItem from '@theme/TabItem';
 ```

-This tracker plugin provides two ways of tracking exceptions: manual tracking of handled exceptions using `trackError` and automatic tracking of unhandled exceptions using `enableErrorTracking`.
+The Errors tracker plugin provides two ways of tracking exceptions: manual tracking of handled exceptions using `trackError` and automatic tracking of unhandled exceptions using `enableErrorTracking`.

+Error events can be **manually tracked** and/or **automatically tracked**.

-## Installation
+## Install plugin

 <Tabs groupId="platform" queryString>
   <TabItem value="js" label="JavaScript (tag)" default>